 Network Lockout - 'No lock, no work in the Danger Zone'

-All workers who will entering the Danger Zone when completing work within Queensland Rail's rail corridor will be required to comply with the Queensland Rail Network Lockout Procedure.
+All workers who will entering the Danger Zone when completing work within Queensland Rail's danger zone will be required to comply with the Queensland Rail Network Lockout Procedure.
 From 1st February 2021, the implementation of the Network Lockout Procedure V4.0 will be mandatory for all workers.

 Contractors are to ensure that there is sufficient equipment and trained personnel on site to allow for workers to implement the Network Lockout process completely and effectively.

-Specific details about Network Lockout, including detailed definitions of simple/complex applications, equipment specification and the process for the forcible removal of locks, can be found in
+Specific details about Network Lockout, equipment specification and the process applying the principles, can be found in

 Key Contractor Safety and Environment documents